 Okay, maybe that is a slight exaggeration but there are a lot out wind turbines (particularly along I-65) and more popping up all the time.

 Indiana Wind Farms

 We get a lot of questions about Indiana wind farms because my husband was the wind farm whisperer.
 We live in a small town so everyone knows everything about everyone, don’t’cha know.

-Since there is so much interest in Indiana wind farms, I interviewed my hubby, Jeremy Nunemaker, for the low-down on these giant green energy producers.
+Since there is so much interest in Indiana wind farms, I interviewed my husband, Jeremy Nunemaker, for the low-down on these giant green energy producers.

 The wind turbine image to the top left may help you visualize the size of these.
 That is part of just one portion of the wind turbine and you can see how it dwarfs the lead truck!
 Many of these compose an Indiana wind farm.

 In 2010 and 2011, there weren’t very many elevators and certainly no heating or cooling systems inside.
 The only way up is to climb!
 There are such things as wind advisories and those with wind turbine jobs were not allowed in the field when the wind reached 30 meters per second.
 Some Indiana wind turbines do have elevators but not the sort of elevator you are imaging–think something more along the lines of shaky and the opposite of stable.

 So, the power produced by a wind farm in Indiana can be purchased by a company or organization in Florida or California.
 The actual power used by a location is produced by a power plant local to that area.
 The energy is essentially purchased from the Indiana wind farm.